jcfitzpatrick12/spectre-lite/README.md

 # spectre-lite
 Record spectrograms with [SoapySDR](https://github.com/pothosware/SoapySDR) and the [FFTW](https://www.fftw.org/) library.

-> :warning: This is conduit repo to explore C, and the named libraries.
+> :warning: This repo is in active development.
+It's a conduit for me to explore C and the named libraries.
 Eventually, I'll add them into [Spectre](https://github.com/jcfitzpatrick12/spectre).

 ## Getting Started